moromis/chores-bot/README.md

 2. Fill out `.example_env` and rename to `.env`
 3. Run `yarn` to install project dependencies
 4. Run `yarn setup`
-5. Modify `setup/tables/chores.json` as desired so it matches your chore list
+5. Modify `setup/tables/example_chores.json` as desired so it matches your chore list, then rename it to `chores.json`
 6. Create an AWS account
 7. Run `yarn setup-iam` (in-progress feature, use created `Bot` user for cli)
 8. Run `yarn setup-scheduler`